TheVNConnoisseur/FEW_Engine/README.md

 Sadly, CROWD and ANIM have made a lot of changes in the engine (either in the past and in the future if we take our analyzed game as a point of reference), so there's no other option that to decompile your game's main executable of choice and try to find what instructions it is expecting and how each of them are structured.
 Thankfully, most of the structure seems to be mostly the same, so a lot of the work done here can be taken forward to make more games compatible with this tool.
-### ℹ️ Regardless of that, if you happen to want to edit the string list (and ONLY said list), just download [version 1](https://github.com/TheVNConnoisseur/FEW_Engine/releases/tag/1.0) of this tool, it works flawlessly for those purposes.
+### ℹ️ Regardless of that, if you happen to want to edit the string list (and ONLY said list), just download [version 1](https://github.com/TheVNConnoisseur/FEW_Engine/releases/tag/1.0) of this tool, it works flawlessly for those purposes, albeit with the limitations imposed by the script's file format.